 To reach the snowboarding at Tignes by air, fly into Lyon.
 Take the train to Bourg St Maurice and use the hourly bus to Tignes via Altibus.
 Keep in mind that Tignes isn't well known for its old world charm and is more of a modern purpose built resort.

-Overall, Tignes is the 3rd most popular snowboard & freeride destination of all 42 snowboarding resorts in France.
+Overall, Tignes is the 3rd most popular snowboard & freeride destination of all 52 snowboarding resorts in France.
+Several of the better snowboarding resorts are nearby Tignes including Val-d Isere and Sainte-Foy-Tarentaise.